Fintech

 Credit decisioning

 Fine-tune a specialist on your historical application and outcome data to produce a credit recommendation with a structured rationale.
-The rationale supports the GDPR right-to-explanation requirement for automated decisions.
+The rationale supports adverse-action, model-risk, and governance documentation without making the model an autonomous decision maker.

 Transaction-pattern reasoning